 UC Davis welcomes students and international scholars from 100+ countries around the world!
 As an international student, you will have the opportunity to work with renowned professors, scholars and leading scientists on key global issues in science, agriculture, medicine, the economy, society and the arts.
 We have more than 100 majors to choose from, and offer one of the most comprehensive educational experiences in the United States.
 The city of Davis is university oriented, and is noted for its progressive outlook and diverse community.
 You will feel safe and at home, both on campus and within the city of Davis.

-As an incoming UCEAP Reciprocity or UC Davis Exchange Student, one of your first stops on campus should be to the UC Davis International Center, on the corner of Russell Blvd and California Ave.
+As an incoming UCEAP Reciprocity student, one of your first stops on campus should be to the UC Davis International Center, on the corner of Russell Blvd and California Ave.
 Here, you will meet the student and professional staff at the Global Learning Hub (located on the first floor in Suite 1120) and Services for International Students and Scholars (SISS) (on the 3rd floor in Suite 3140).

 Support for International Students